-CAMP test is used for the presumptive identification of Group B beta-hemolytic streptococci, Streptococcus agalactiae.
+The CAMP test is used for the presumptive identification of Group B beta-hemolytic streptococci; Streptococcus agalactiae.

-CAMP test is effective for the “prompt and reliable” identification of Streptococcus agalactiae in the clinical lab, as results could be observed in as little as 18 hours and require few manipulations.
-CAMP test rarely gives false positives with other Streptococcus.
-This hemolytic phenomenon was first described in 1944 by Christie, Atkins, and Munch-Petersen, and CAMP test is an acronym for their names.
+The test is effective for the “prompt and reliable” identification of Streptococcus agalactiae in the clinical lab.
+Because the result appears in as little as 18 hours and requires few manipulations, it rarely gives false positives with other Streptococcus.
+This hemolytic phenomenon was first described in 1944 by Christie, Atkins, and Munch-Petersen, and the CAMP test is an acronym for their names.

 Table of Contents